-FACT SHEET: Second Quarter 2014 - Handout
+FACT SHEET: Fourth Quarter Year-to-Date 2017 - Handout

 Who is Buying Homes in the Okanagan-Shuswap?

 Kelowna, BC - Ever wonder where home buyers come from?
 Since September 2010, the Okanagan Mainline Real Estate Board (OMREB) has been collecting information from our members with regards to where our buyers are coming from - both geographically and demographically.
 The purpose of collecting this data is to add another element to our market knowledge and a better understanding of current trends.
 The longer record, the more insight the Board will have.